A Week on Jeju Island: Volcanoes, Black Pork, and Women of the Sea

 Day 2: Seongsan Ilchulbong (Sunrise Peak)

-Woke at 5:30AM and drove 40 minutes to Seongsan Ilchulbong for sunrise.
-The volcanic tuff cone rises dramatically from the ocean — formed 5,000 years ago from an underwater eruption.
+Set the alarm for 5:30AM and drive 40 minutes to Seongsan Ilchulbong for sunrise.
+The volcanic tuff cone rises dramatically from the ocean — formed 5,000 years ago by an underwater eruption.

-The hike to the rim takes 20 minutes on well-maintained steps.
-Entry: 5,000 KRW.
-The crater below is bowl-shaped with green grass — it looks like a natural amphitheater.
+The hike to the rim takes 20 minutes on well-maintained steps, and entry is 5,000 KRW.
+The crater below is bowl-shaped and green with grass, a natural amphitheater.
 At sunrise, the east-facing rim catches golden light while mist drifts across the bowl.

-Came back down for the 10:30AM haenyeo demonstration at the base.
-The haenyeo — Jeju's legendary women free-divers — are UNESCO Intangible Cultural Heritage.
-They dive to 10m+ without oxygen to harvest abalone, sea urchin, and octopus.
-Most of them are in their 60s and 70s now.
-Watching a 72-year-old woman hold her breath for 2 minutes while prying abalone off rocks with a hand tool was humbling.
+Come back down for the 10:30AM haenyeo demonstration at the base.
+The haenyeo — Jeju's legendary women free-divers — are recognized as UNESCO Intangible Cultural Heritage.
+They dive to 10m and beyond without oxygen to harvest abalone, sea urchin, and octopus, and most of them are now in their 60s and 70s.
+Watching a 72-year-old woman hold her breath for two full minutes while prying abalone off rocks with a hand tool is genuinely humbling.

 Verdict: Seongsan at sunrise is worth the early alarm.
 The haenyeo demonstration is unmissable.